Caripson/ProML/docs/caching.md

 *   When a request for `user_id: "alice"` is cached, it is stored separately from a request for `user_id: "bob"`.
 *   This prevents Bob from accidentally seeing a cached summary of Alice's activity, ensuring data privacy while still providing performance benefits for individual users who might re-run the same prompt.

-By providing a declarative way to control caching, PromptLang allows developers to easily optimize their applications for performance and cost without writing complex caching logic in their application code.
+By providing a declarative way to control caching, ProML allows developers to easily optimize their applications for performance and cost without writing complex caching logic in their application code.